This article will review all the information on birds of Vietnam, this may help you to arrange Vietnam birding or Vietnam Bird photography tour

 Black-headed Parrotbill (Paradoxornis margaritae) – NT

-Now recognised as distinct from Grey-headed and confined to south Annam, rare in Muldukiri, Cambodia.
+Now recognized as distinct from the Grey-headed, this species is confined to southern Annam, but rare in Mondulkiri, Cambodia.

 Black-hooded Laughingthrush (Garrulax milleti) – NT